-Invite a few people to support you in prayer as you begin this new class.
+Invite a few people to join you in prayer as you embark on this new journey.
 Be clear about who the class is intended for and what you hope to achieve.
 Next, it's time to get ready to lead a Bible study.
 When summarizing the lesson with your students, ask them what they remember about the story.

 Don't just give a lecture or read from 10 pages of notes – instead, try to summarize your points in one statement.
 It's also important to remember that the church has been around for centuries, so there are plenty of online resources available to help you teach a Hermeneutics 101 course in just one hour.
 Take advantage of these resources and join the more than 180,000 church leaders who receive free resources weekly.
 When teaching Sunday school, it's important to incorporate different types of learning into your lesson plan.

 This could include lectures, discussions, activities, and more.
 It's also important to remember that for many children, their Sunday school teacher is their first introduction to Jesus.
 When designing your lesson plan, it's important to keep in mind that children have a good sense of smell for condescending material.
 If you apply childish principles to the design or content of your lesson plan, they'll ignore you.